 People most often take black cohosh for menopausal symptoms (such as hot flashes, night sweats, mood swings, rapid heart rate, and vaginal dryness).
 People sometimes take black cohosh to treat arthritis or to treat menstrual symptoms.

-Evidence regarding benefit in relieving menopausal symptoms is conflicting (1).
-There are few reliable data on its effectiveness for other disorders and symptoms.
+Scientific evidence regarding benefit in relieving menopausal symptoms is conflicting.
+For example, black cohosh may help relieve menopausal symptoms but not as effectively as hormonal treatments.
+There are few reliable data on the effectiveness of black cohosh for other disorders and symptoms.

-Adverse effects are uncommon.
-The most likely are headache and gastrointestinal distress.
-Dizziness, diaphoresis, and hypotension (if high doses are taken) may occur.
+Side effects are uncommon.
+The most likely are headache and stomach discomfort.

-Theoretically, black cohosh is contraindicated in patients with aspirin sensitivity, liver disease, hormone-sensitive cancers (eg, certain kinds of breast cancer), stroke, or high blood pressure.
-The US Pharmacopeia (USP), based on a few case reports (4) has recommended that black cohosh products be labeled with a warning declaring that they may be hepatotoxic.
+People who are sensitive to aspirin or have a seizure disorder, liver disease, hormone-sensitive cancers (for example, certain kinds of breast cancer), stroke, or high blood pressure probably should not take black cohosh.
+The U.S. Pharmacopeia (USP) has recommended that black cohosh products should be labeled with a warning declaring that they may be toxic to the liver.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 National Institutes of Health (NIH), National Center for Complementary and Integrative Health: General information on the use of black cohosh as a dietary supplement